Support for People with Metastatic Breast Cancer

 Online and telephone support groups are similar to in-person groups.
 They provide a chance to share information, give and receive social support and gain a sense of empowerment.

-These organizations may be helpful:
+These organizations may also be helpful:

-Care after treatment for the breast cancer ends
+Care after breast cancer treatment ends

 The National Institutes of Health (NIH) website has information on end-of-life planning and care, including questions to ask your health care provider.